impactorbitco/handbook-main/content/ims/policies/environmental/Sustainability Environmental Policy.md

 **Conclusion**

-Green Orbit Digital strives to set the standard for sustainability in the digital marketing industry.
+Impact Orbit Creative Group strives to set the standard for sustainability in the digital marketing industry.
 By aligning our values with our actions, we aim to lead by example, demonstrating that businesses can thrive while protecting the planet and fostering a fair and inclusive society.
 Together, we can create a positive, lasting impact for generations to come.

 This Sustainability Policy reflects our dedication to making a difference and will be reviewed annually to ensure it continues to align with our mission and vision.